rocket-pool/smartnode-install/README.md

 # smartnode-install
 The install script for a Rocket Pool smart node.
+This script must be run with admin access, use `sudo` or the equivalent command if required.

 # Usage